 The diagram following (Figure 2) displays the desired traffic flows between particular routers and ASes.
 Eight traffic flows are to be implemented.
 The arrows in the figure show the flows that will be configured.
 Each arrow originates from a border router in an AS, and terminates on one of the routers in another AS.
 This signifies the traffic flows desired for the links between the two systems.
 Each of the following steps has a description on how to implement the traffic flow represented by each arrow.
-If at any time there is any doubt as to the configuration required, ask the lab instructors.
+If at any time there is any doubt as to the configuration required, consult the Cisco CD Documentation, or ask the lab instructors.